CASE STUDY: Is Elite a Case of Creative Freedom or Muslim Stereotyping?

 Image: Netflix / Official Trailer

-Cases produced by the Media Ethics Initiative remain the intellectual property of the Media Ethics Initiative and the Center for Media Engagement.
+Cases produced by the Media Ethics Initiative remain the intellectual property of the Center for Media Engagement.
 They can be used in unmodified PDF form for classroom or educational settings.
 For use in publications such as textbooks, readers, and other works, please contact the Center for Media Engagement.